 Jesus said it this way: “For from within, out of the heart of man, come evil thoughts, sexual immorality, theft, murder, adultery, coveting, wickedness, deceit, sensuality, envy, slander, pride, foolishness.
 All these evil things come from within” (Mark 7:21-23).
-The darkest parts of the web simply are reflections of the darkness that already lurks within us.
+The darkest parts of the web are simply reflections of the darkness that already lurks within us.

-In a similar manner, we need to develop new social norms and curbs to help us use digital technology to enhance, rather than detract from, our humanity.
+When the car was first invented, there were no seatbelts, speed limits, or stop signs—let alone airbags, automatic braking, or parking assists.
+We created all those things to make cars safer.
+In a similar manner, we need to develop new social norms and tools to help us use digital technology to enhance, rather than detract from, our humanity.

-See the heart behind the screen.
+See the heart behind the screen

 The Apostle Paul’s words seem especially pressing today: “Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you” (Ephesians 4:32-33).
 Even those who don’t follow Christ can probably see that our digital world would benefit from a little more forgiveness, compassion, and kindness.

 Diversity at our fingertips

-Be biased toward the genuine connections.
+Be biased toward the genuine connections

-And although our screens can isolate us when we misuse them, they can bring us together.
+Our screens can isolate us when we misuse them, but they can also bring us together.
 How wonderful is it to Facetime or Skype with a friend or loved one who lives on the other side of the world?
-Also, it incredible how so many relationships that begin online translate into face-to-face friendships and even marriages!
+Many relationships that begin online transform into face-to-face friendships… and some into marriages!

 Here are some things that all of us can do to be more intentional and thoughtful in our engagement and use of digital technologies:

 - Keep it human.
-Behind every profile is a real human being, who is just as broken and beautiful in God’s eyes as you are.
+Create questions that help you make good decisions.
+(Would I say this in person to someone?)
+Behind every profile is a real human being who is just as broken and beautiful in God’s eyes as you are.